elatov/elatov.github.io/_posts/2013-05-22-set-up-simplesamlphp-as-an-idp-to-be-used-in-an-sp-initiated-sso-with-google-apps.md

 ---
 ## SP-Initiated SAML SSO

-Hopefully the title of the post isn&#8217;t too confusing.
-To clear up what I am trying to achieve let&#8217;s check out &#8220;<a href="http://saml.xml.org/wiki/sp-initiated-single-sign-on-postartifact-bindings" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://saml.xml.org/wiki/sp-initiated-single-sign-on-postartifact-bindings']);">SP-initiated Single Sign-On POST/Artifact Bindings</a>&#8220;.
+Hopefully the title of the post isn't too confusing.
+To clear up what I am trying to achieve let's check out "<a href="http://saml.xml.org/wiki/sp-initiated-single-sign-on-postartifact-bindings" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://saml.xml.org/wiki/sp-initiated-single-sign-on-postartifact-bindings']);">SP-initiated Single Sign-On POST/Artifact Bindings</a>".
 Here is a pretty concise description of what SP (Service Provider) Initiated SSO (Single Sign On) means:

 > This example describes an SP-initiated SSO exchange.
 In such an exchange, the user attempts to access a resource on the SP, sp.example.com.
 However they do not have a current logon session on this site and their federated identity is managed by their IdP, idp.example.org.
-They are sent to the IdP to log on and the IdP provides a SAML web SSO assertion for the user&#8217;s federated identity back to the SP.
+They are sent to the IdP to log on and the IdP provides a SAML web SSO assertion for the user's federated identity back to the SP.

 From the same site here is a step by step process: